 A low carb and gluten free dessert pie.
-This sugar free mock coconut squash custard pie is made with yellow summer squash and flavored with coconut extract.
+This mock crustless coconut custard pie recipe is made with yellow summer squash and flavored with coconut extract.

 LOW CARB TIPS and TRICKS